openaps/docs/docs/docs/walkthrough/phase-0/hardware.md

 		 * If you have one of the above mentioned pumps, but it has buttons that do not work, use the instructions found on this [Imgur photo album](http://imgur.com/a/iOXAP) to repair your pump.

 * <b>A way to communicate with the pump</b>:

-	* Medtronic CareLink USB stick is the recommended option for your initial loop setup.
-You can find this on the Medtronic website (https://medtronicdiabetes.secure.force.com/store/remotes-parts/carelink-usb-device/usb-wireless-upload-device)
+	* Medtronic CareLink USB stick is the recommended option for your initial loop setup
 	* **Note** that there are now other hardware options available to communicate with the pump.
 Some positives to an alternative include better range; some negatives include having to solder and the fact that they're not documented in this set of documentation yet.
 But if you're interested, check out some of the alternatives in [the mmeowlink wiki](https://github.com/oskarpearson/mmeowlink/wiki).

 * <b>A Continuous Glucose Monitor (CGM)</b>:
  * Dexcom CGM (G4 Platinum or Platinum with Share system); a G5 can be used but at this point requires additional work to be used.
  * OR
  * Medtronic CGM (MiniMed Paradigm REAL-Time Revel or Enlite)
   * **Note** The Medtronic Minimed 530g Pump's Enlite CGM Sensors CAN be used with the older OpenAPS compatable Medtronic Pumps (Despite that pump originaly being offered with SoftSensor CGM Sensors).
 * <b>Other Supplies</b>:
   * **Note** the below setup is what is used for the documentation; again see [the mmeowlink wiki](https://github.com/oskarpearson/mmeowlink/wiki) for some alternatives to the Raspberry Pi.
  * Raspberry Pi 2 Model B ("RPi2")**(see note below)
  * 8 GB (or greater) micro SD card
  * Micro SD card to regular SD card converter [optional, but recommended so that you can use the micro SD card in a regular sized SD card drive]